Ford Auto Ads

 1946

-Ford - Full color 9 3/4" x 13" ad that shows a red Ford Two-door stopped at a stop sign in a peaceful little town scene as a beat cop stands talking with one of the neighborhood characters.
-The ad headline claims that "Ford's Out Front with Extra Values!" and the ad mentions six of these "Extra Values".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Ford - Full color 9 3/4" x 13" ad that shows a red Ford Two-door stopped at a stop sign in a peaceful little town scene as a beat cop stands talking, with night stick in hand, to one of the neighborhood characters.
+The ad headline claims that "Ford's Out Front with Extra Values!" and the ad mentions five of these "Extra Values" such as Extra Power, Extra Economy, Extra Safety, Extra Stability and Extra Comfort.

 May 6, 1946